Jarred Vanderbilt NBA Playoffs Player Props: Lakers vs. Warriors

 - Vanderbilt's opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- Conceding 117.1 points per contest, the Warriors are the 21st-ranked team in the NBA defensively.
+- The Warriors are the 21st-best defensive team in the league, allowing 117.1 points per game.

-- On the glass, the Warriors are 15th in the league, giving up 43.3 rebounds per game.
+- In terms of assists, the Warriors have given up 25.7 per game, 15th in the NBA.

-- In terms of 3-pointers, the Warriors have allowed 12.9 makes per contest, 23rd in the NBA.
+- The Warriors are the 23rd-ranked team in the NBA at allowing threes, conceding 12.9 made 3-pointers per game.

 Jarred Vanderbilt vs. the Warriors